How pretty is this green and gold bridal shower??

 This weekend I got to host a bridal shower for one of my best friends!
 We’ve been friends since kindergarten and she is one of the most sincere and genuine people I know.
 My mom and I wanted her shower to have a beautiful garden party feel, even though we were hosting it inside!

-◊ Choose appropriate china/flatware.
+- Choose appropriate china/flatware.
 Renting china from your local party rental place is really not that expensive.
-Depending on the look and feel you’re going for, having formal china adds so much charm to your event space!
+Depending on the look and feel you’re going for, having formal china adds SO much charm to your event space!
+If you have over 12 guests, I HIGHLY recommend renting china (if you’re going for a more formal vibe).

-◊ Decorate your space.
+- Decorate your space.
 If you’re hosting inside a large room (community center, church, event hall) you’re going to need some serious color to make the room pop.
 Make sure your tablecloths and napkins are colorful!
 It’s likely they will be the first thing your guests see.
+I also recommend renting them.

 Major Money Savers: